Little House on the Prairie: Beyond the Prairie (2000, 2001)

 Two made for television movies by Marcus Cole, with Meredith Monroe as Laura.
 Part 1 tells the story of teenage Laura in DeSmet, while the second part is about Laura and Almanzo's (Walton Goggins) marriage and their life in Mansfield, Missouri.
-It also focuses a lot on the character of Wilder's young daughter; Rose (Skye McCole Bartusiak).
+It also focuses on the character of Wilder's young daughter, Rose (Skye McCole Bartusiak).

-Little House on the Prairie (2005 miniseries)
+Little House on the Prairie (miniseries)

-The 2005 ABC five-hour (six-episode) miniseries Little House on the Prairie attempted to follow closely the books Little House in the Big Woods and Little House on the Prairie.
+The 2005 ABC five-hour (6-episode) miniseries attempted to follow closely the books Little House in the Big Woods and Little House on the Prairie.
 It starred Cameron Bancroft as Charles Ingalls; Erin Cottrell as Caroline Ingalls; Kyle Chavarria as Laura Ingalls; Danielle Chuchran as Mary Ingalls; and Gregory Sporleder as Mr Edwards.
 It was directed by David L. Cunningham.
-In 2006 the mini-series was released on DVD and the 2-disc set runs approximately 255 minutes long.
+In 2006, the mini-series was released on DVD and the 2-disc set runs approximately 255 minutes long.

+Little House on the Prairie (Netflix series, 2025)

+On January 29, 2025, Netflix announced a new series based on the Little House on the Prairie books written by Laura Ingalls Wilder with CBS Studios in association with Anonymous Content Studios that had been in the works since 2020.
+The executive producer and showrunner is Rebecca Sonnenshine.
+Executive producers are Joy Gorman Wettels for Joy Coalition, Trip Friendly (Little House on the Prairie: The Legacy of Laura Ingalls Wilder) for Friendly Family Productions, Dana Fox, and Susanna Fogel.
+Trip Friendly is the son of Ed Friendly, executive producer of the original Little House on the Prairie TV series that aired from 1974-1983.